Neatastic/neatastic.github.io/_posts/2017-05-31-sticky-posts.markdown

     {% assign sortedPosts = site.posts | where: "sticky", "true" | sort:'date' %}
 {% endraw %}

 Second, I made an iteration on this variable, but I stopped after the first loop.
-Since my variable array is sorted by date, it will only display the latest sticky post:
+Since my variable array is sorted by date, it will only display the latest sticky post, only on the first page :
 {% raw  %}
 {% for post in sortedPosts limit:1  %}
 {% assign featuredPost = post.id %}
+  {% if paginator.page == 1 %}
     {% include post.html featured=true %}
+    {% endif %}
 {% endfor %}
 {% endraw %}

 Third, you might wonder why this line: {% raw  %}`{% assign featuredPost = post.id %}`{% endraw %}.
 Well, I like being concise and it seemed to be the easiest way to avoid displaying that latest sticky post again.